NouhiDev/NouhiDev/README.md

 I am nouhidev.

-🔹 I do software development & simulations
+🔹 I do software/game development & simulations

 🔹 Best way to reach me is on Discord